 Counties, municipalities and other political subdivisions may qualify as self-insurers.
-Permission for self-insurance by municipalities and political subdivisions may be granted by application to the Board, on a form entitled Confidential Application for Governmental Self-Insuring Employers and without deposit of surety bonds.
+Permission for self-insurance by counties, municipalities and political subdivisions may be granted by application to the Board, on a form entitled Confidential Application for Governmental Self-Insuring Employers and without deposit of surety bonds.
 Assurance must be given the Board that provision will be made for payment of all workers' compensation liabilities.
+Each active participant shall be required to purchase excess insurance.

-Whenever an employer has complied with the provisions of the Workers' Compensation Act relating to self-insurance, the Board shall issue to such employer a certificate which shall remain in force for a period fixed by the Board; but the Board may, upon at least 60 days notice to the employer and after a hearing, revoke the certificate upon satisfactory evidence for such revocation having been presented.
+Whenever an employer has complied with the provisions of the Workers' Compensation Act relating to self-insurance, the Board shall issue to such employer a certificate which shall remain in force for a period fixed by the Board; but the Board may, upon at least 30 days notice to the employer and after a hearing, revoke the certificate upon satisfactory evidence for such revocation having been presented.